-On the 17th of April in 2021, it was exactly 60 years since the failed US and CIA-run invasion of the Bay of Pigs in Cuba.
-Anniversary or not, here is why you should visit the Bay of Pigs on the island’s southern coast!
+And one huge incident, in particular, is of course the failed CIA-run invasion of Cuba in 1961.
+On the 17th of April in 2021, it was exactly 60 years since the failed US invasion of the Bay of Pigs in Cuba.

 The attempt to invade Castros Cuba in 1958 became one of the biggest foreign policy embarrassments in American history.
 Of course, it also strengthened Fidel Castro’s position inside Cuba after the 1958 New Year’s Eve coup, or revolution.